-Re: Work session discussion items regarding text amendments to implement various components of the Western Weber General Plan (some of which will affect Ogden Valley), and regarding amendments to the Form-Based Zone
+Re: Work session discussion items regarding text amendments to implement various components of the Western Weber General Plan, and regarding creation of the Form Based Zone for West Weber Village area

-The planning commission will once again review proposed ordinance amendments in the February 28th meeting.
+The planning commission will once again review proposed ordinance amendments in the February 21st meeting.
 The first is regarding the implementation of various parts of the new Western Weber General Plan, including flexible lot area allowances, medium density zoning, dark sky lighting standards, and street and pathway connectivity, among others.
-Some of these amendments, if adopted, will have effect on the governance of development in the Ogden Valley.

 The second is regarding the modification of the Form Based Zone to include a West Weber Village street regulating plan.
-This amendment also addresses lot area and pathway connectivity, as well as some relatively minor modifications and edits.

 Both proposals are attached.

 Of worth to note: